 Initial build may take some time

-The full build and deployment process may take 15 minutes or more because Cloud 66 needs to provision the new servers from the ground up.
+The full build and deployment process may take 15 minutes or more because Cloud 66 needs to provision components and resources from the ground up.
 You can close the window and we will send you an email when the deployment is complete.

 Customizing your app